Prenilpotent pairs in the E10 root system: Abstract

 \section{Abstract}

-Tits has defined Kac--Moody groups for all root systems, over all commutative rings.
+Tits has defined Kac--Moody groups for all root systems, over all commutative rings with unit.
 A central concept is the idea of a prenilpotent pair of (real) roots.
-In particular, writing down his definition explicitly requires knowing all the Weyl-group orbits of such pairs.
-We show that for the hyperbolic root system $E_{10}$ there are so many orbits that any attempt at direct enumeration is futile.
-Namely, the number of orbits of prenilpotent pairs having inner product $k$ grows at least as fast as $(\hbox{constant}) k^7$ as $k\to\infty$.
-Our purpose is to motivate alternate approaches to Tits' groups.
+In particular, writing down his group presentation explicitly would require knowing all the Weyl-group orbits of such pairs.
+We show that for the hyperbolic root system $E_{10}$ there are so many orbits that any attempt at direct enumeration is impractical.
+Namely, the number of orbits of prenilpotent pairs having inner product $k$ grows at least as fast as $(\hbox{constant})\cdot k^7$ as $k\to\infty$.
+Our purpose is to motivate alternate approaches to Tits' groups, such as the one in \cite{Allcock-amalgams}.

-Kac--Moody groups generalize reductive Lie groups to include the infinite dimensional case.
+Kac--Moody groups generalize reductive algebraic groups to include the infinite dimensional case.
 Various authors have defined them in many ways, the most comprehensive approach being due to Tits \cite{Tits}.
-Given a generalized Cartan matrix $A$, he defined a functor $\tilde{\G}_{\!A}$ assigning a group to each commutative ring~$R$.
-The main result of \cite{Tits} is that any functor from commutative rings to groups, having some properties that are reasonable to expect of a ``Kac--Moody group'', must agree with $\tilde{\G}_{\!A}$ over every field.
+Given a generalized Cartan matrix $A$, he defined a functor $\tilde{\G}_{\!A}$ assigning a group to each commutative ring~$R$ with unit.
+The main result of \cite{Tits} is that any functor from commutative rings to groups, having some properties that are reasonable to expect of anything called a Kac--Moody group, must agree with $\tilde{\G}_{\!A}$ over every field.
 (See \cite[Theorems 1 and~1$'$]{Tits}.)

-(Tits defined a group functor $\tilde{\G}_D$ for every root datum~$D$.
+(Actually Tits defined a group functor $\tilde{\G}_D$ for a root datum~$D$.
 For~$\tilde{\G}_{\!A}$ we use the root datum with generalized Cartan matrix~$A$, which is ``simply connected in the strong sense'' \cite[p.~551]{Tits}.
 The difference between a root datum and its generalized Cartan matrix plays no role in this paper.)